 Image Site Map:

-It’s similar to website sitemap.
-Like you create a website sitemap you can create image sitemap to your current sitemap.
+It’s similar to a website sitemap.
+Like you create a website sitemap you can create an image sitemap to your current sitemap.
 This is how you can help Google discover your site’s images in an organized manner.
 It increases the chances of your images getting displayed in image search results and generating more site traffic.

 In case you are running an ecommerce portal, submission of image sitemap is recommended.
 It helps in indexing your website images.
 If you already have a sitemap, add images to that or create a new sitemap for your images.
-Furthermore, submitting images to sitemap can increases the chances of search engines crawling and indexing your images.
+Furthermore, submitting images to sitemap can increase the chances of search engines crawling and indexing your images.

 Conclusion:-